| | |

 • Plain flour (All-purpose flour or maida) is the main ingredient for the pastry.
 Don’t substitute wholemeal flour/atta.

-• Ghee gives this dessert its characteristic crispy exterior and adds a rich, buttery flavor to the dough.
+• Ghee gives this dessert its characteristic crispy exterior and adds a rich, buttery flavour to the dough.
 You can use oil to make this a vegan karanji recipe, but if plant-based needs aren’t a consideration for you, the most authentic taste, opt for ghee.

 • Water is needed to bring the dough together.